bmrf/pdq_deploy_packs/README.md

 If you download this package make sure to read the instructions that come with it, otherwise you'll run it, nothing will happen, and you'll feel silly.

-# Read-only keys for BitTorrent Sync:
+# Read-only keys for Resilio Sync:

 PDQ Deploy installer packages:               `BTRSRPF7Y3VWFRBG64VUDGP7WIIVNTR4Q`